darkharasho/GW2_EI_log_combiner/README.md

  - Double click the `TopStats.exe` to run
  - Open the file `/Example_Output/Top_Stats_Index.html` in your browser of choice.
  - Drag and Drop the file `Drag_and_Drop_Log_Summary_for_2024yourdatatime.json` onto the opened `Top_Stats_Index.html` in your browser and click `import`
 - Open the 1. imported file link to view the summary
+- Use the collapsed **Columns** control above any table to hide or show individual columns
 - DM me with errors, suggestions and ideas.
  - Send example arcdps logs generating issues would be appreciated

 **Optional**